 An architectural choice you have to make is if you are going to use a microservices architecture or a traditional distributed application.
 This choice will influence how you should use Pekko Cluster.

 Microservices architecture has many attractive properties, such as the independent nature of microservices allows for multiple smaller and more focused teams that can deliver new functionality more frequently and can respond quicker to business opportunities.
 Reactive Microservices should be isolated, autonomous, and have a single responsibility as identified by Jonas Bonér in the book Reactive Microsystems: The Evolution of Microservices at Scale.

 In a microservices architecture, you should consider communication within a service and between services.

 In general we recommend against using Pekko Cluster and actor messaging between different services because that would result in a too tight code coupling between the services and difficulties deploying these independent of each other, which is one of the main reasons for using a microservices architecture.
-See the discussion on Internal and External Communication for some background on this.

 Nodes of a single service (collectively called a cluster) require less decoupling.
 They share the same code and are deployed together, as a set, by a single team or individual.
 There might be two versions running concurrently during a rolling deployment, but deployment of the entire set has a single point of control.
 For this reason, intra-service communication can take advantage of Pekko Cluster, failure management and actor messaging, which is convenient to use and has great performance.